How to Repair a Floor Jack that Won’t Hold Pressure?

 #1 – Are you overloading the floor jack?

 The first thing that you have to check if the floor jack fails to lift a vehicle is its lifting capacity.
-Majority of the floor jacks are built with a safety overload feature.
+The majority of the floor jacks are built with a safety overload feature.
 This will stop them from working when the user attempts to overload them.
 Attempting to exceed its capacity will also stress out its system resulting in reduced quality and danger to its users.

 Check the weight of the vehicle and compare it against the floor jack’s lifting capacity.
 Normally, a 2-3 ton-capacity jack can lift passenger vehicles and light-duty trucks.